openedx/frontend-component-cookie-policy-banner/README.md

 );
 ```

+## Updating the Repo

+We use [`semantic-release`](https://github.com/semantic-release/semantic-release) to update the package on NPM.

+Please follow semantic-release guidelines on how to structure your commit message when merging a change.

 ### Styling

 As noted in a comment in the previous code example, you can import the styles associated with the `CookiePolicyBanner` component directly (if this is supported by your `webpack` config) or by importing the sass file as part of one of your existing sass files (probably where your other third-party sass files are imported).